luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 # New Ego Traits

 This book introduces a number of new Positive and Negative ego traits.
-These follow all of the rules for traits given in the core rulebook (▶72, EP2).
+These follow all of the rules for [traits](../../../04/28-traits.md) (_EP2_) given in the core rulebook.

 ## Positive Ego Traits